Section 7.100 - Design Standards for Streets

 7.120 FREEWAYS / EXPRESSWAYS (NEW)

-Whenever a tract of land to be subdivided includes any part of the right-of-way of a planned freeway or extension of a freeway, as shown on the adopted Thoroughfare Plan, and whenever such a right-of-way has been further defined by acceptable locational procedures sufficient to identify properties to be affected, the right-of-way for the freeway must be reserved, platted in the location and to the width specified in the plan, and remain undeveloped pending future acquisition by the state or other governmental unit.
+Whenever a tract of land to be subdivided includes any part of the right-of-way of a planned freeway or extension of a freeway, as shown on the adopted Comprehensive Transportation Plan, and whenever such a right-of-way has been further defined by acceptable locational procedures sufficient to identify properties to be affected, the right-of-way for the freeway must be reserved, platted in the location and to the width specified in the plan, and remain undeveloped pending future acquisition by the state or other governmental unit.
 The subdivider is responsible for the reservation of the right-of-way in accordance with the provisions of Section 8.110, Improvement Responsibility.
 The entire right-of-way must be shown as such on the final plat.
-All measurements involving minimum lot standards under this ordinance and under the zoning ordinance will be made at the edge of the full right-of-way.
+All measurements involving minimum lot standards under this ordinance and under the Zoning Ordinance will be made at the edge of the full right-of-way.
 Right-of-way that is dedicated by the subdivider will count toward the transfer of development rights in accordance with Section 7.135.

 7.130 ARTERIAL STREET RIGHT-OF-WAY (NEW STREETS)

-Whenever a tract of land to be subdivided includes any part of a planned arterial or extension of an existing arterial street shown on the adopted Thoroughfare Plan, and whenever a right-of-way for such a street has been further defined by acceptable locational procedures sufficient to identify properties to be affected, a right-of-way for the arterial street must be platted in the location and to the width specified in the plan.
+Whenever a tract of land to be subdivided includes any part of a planned arterial or extension of an existing arterial street shown on the adopted Comprehensive Transportation Plan, and whenever a right-of-way for such a street has been further defined by acceptable locational procedures sufficient to identify properties to be affected, a right-of-way for the arterial street must be platted in the location and to the width specified in the plan.
 The subdivider is responsible for the dedication and/or reservation of the right-of-way in accordance with the provisions of Section 8.110, Improvement Responsibility.
 The entire right-of-way (that which has been reserved and that which has been dedicated) must be shown as such on the final plat.
 All measurements involving minimum lot standards under this ordinance and under the zoning ordinance will be made at the edge of the full right-of-way.
 Arterial Street right-of-way that is dedicated by the subdivider will count toward the transfer of development rights in accordance with Section 7.135.

 7.135 TRANSFER OF DEVELOPMENT RIGHTS - R/W DEDICATION